triumph of st

 Hubert Dreyfus, “Disembodied Telepresence and the Remoteness of the Real”

-Reflection: Is healing a purely physical thing?
+A) Is healing a purely physical thing?
 Is it a purely mental or spiritual thing?
 If it is not either one, how should we understand it?
-Does this tell us anything important about the nature of the human person?

 Plato, Phaedrus, 253d-257b (“Allegory of the Chariot”)